silexlabs/Cocktail/demo/simple-webapp/readme.txt

 Air SDK installation:
-Adobe Air Sdk needs to be installed first.
+* Adobe Air Sdk needs to be installed first.
-If you have flash builder, the needed files already exist in Flash builder/sdk/xxxx/bin directory.
+* Download the Adobe Air Sdk from: http://www.adobe.com/special/products/air/sdk/
-If not, download the Adobe Air Sdk from: http://www.adobe.com/special/products/air/sdk/ Then add this path to your "PATH" environement variables.
-(It should look like: "C:\Program Files (x86)\Adobe\Adobe Flash Builder 4\sdks\flex_sdk_4.6.0.23201B\bin\")
+* Then add its path to your "PATH" environment variables.
+(It should look like: "C:\AdobeAIRSDK\bin\")

 Air certificate generation:
 Launch WebApp_air_generate_certificate.bat